irmen/prog8/docs/source/targetsystem.rst

 - optional use of memory mapped I/O registers
 - optional use of system ROM routines

-Currently there are two machines that are supported as compiler target (selectable via the ``-target`` compiler argument):
+Currently these machines can be selected as a compiler target (via the ``-target`` compiler argument):

 - 'c64': the Commodore 64
-- 'c128': the Commodore 128
+- 'c128': the Commodore 128  (*limited support only for now*)
 - 'cx16': the `Commander X16 <https://www.commanderx16.com/>`_

-This chapter explains the relevant system details of these machines.
+This chapter explains some relevant system details of the c64 and cx16 machines.

 .. hint::
     If you only use standard kernal and prog8 library routines,